rwrobe/cliraoke/README.md

 You will then receive a list of synced lyrics from the awesome open project [LRCLib](https://lrclib.net/).
 Experiment with combinations, as the audio and lyrics may not be perfectly synced at start time.

+## Troubleshooting

+You may need to install `yt-dlp` and `ffmpeg` for this thing.

 ## Improvements

 To make this better:

+- [ ] Handle yt-dlp and ffmpeg commands in Rust wrappers, or pipe audio to a sink to play back
 - [ ] Better controls: kill a song without killing the app
 - [ ] Queueing
 - [ ] Back up LRCLib dump